SASILOXR/nvim-config/README.md

 ## it is my nvim config

-this is my windows nvim config i use powershell in windows
+this is my windows nvim config

+i use powershell on windows

+this config is very stupid and mess